Scott Kempner

-Scott "Top Ten" Kempner (born February 6, 1954, Bronx, New York, US) is the American rhythm guitarist with The Dictators since they formed in 1974 (only leaving the band for a few years starting in 2002).
-He is also a founding member of The Del-Lords and later a member of The Brandos.
-He released a critically acclaimed solo album in 1992 called Tenement Angels.
+Scott "Top Ten" Kempner (February 6, 1954 – November 29, 2023) was an American rock musician who was the rhythm guitarist of The Dictators.
+He was also a founding member of The Del-Lords and later a member of The Brandos.

-Kempner contributed "Apache Tears" to the 2007 compilation album Song of America.
+Background and career

+Kempner was born in the Bronx on February 6, 1954.
+He began his musical career in 1972, with friends Andy Shernoff and Ross Friedman, when they started The Dictators.
+The band broke up for the first time in 1975, though they frequently reunited over the following decades, and Kempner continued to play with them until his retirement in 2021.

+Kempner released a solo in 1992 called Tenement Angels.
 He released his second solo album, Saving Grace, in July 2008 on 00:02:59 Records.

 In the early 1990s, Dion DiMucci joined Kempner and Frank Funaro of the Del-Lords and Mike Mesaros of the Smithereens in a short-lived band called Little Kings.
 A live album was later released, but not widely circulated or promoted.

+Kempner contributed "Apache Tears" to the 2007 compilation album Song of America.

-In Summer 2008, Variety said about Kempner: "If the world were a just and fair place, Scott Kempner would be stopped regularly by musicians and music fans thanking him for the effect the records he made with the Del-Lords and the Dictators had on their lives.
+In summer 2008, Variety said about Kempner: "If the world were a just and fair place, Scott Kempner would be stopped regularly by musicians and music fans thanking him for the effect the records he made with the Del-Lords and the Dictators had on their lives.
 Kempner's music is impossible to not like: He's the rare master at making three-chord rock 'n' roll - inspired by the 1950s and '60s - sound fresh and vital, simultaneously urban and twangy, heartfelt, political and personal."

-A Del-Lords reunion album and tour was done in 2013, and Kempner sang and played guitar on the Carla Olson album Have Harmony Will Travel, performing Little Steven's "All I Needed Was You".
+A Del-Lords reunion album and tour were done in 2013, and Kempner sang and played guitar on the Carla Olson album Have Harmony Will Travel, performing Little Steven's "All I Needed Was You".

+Personal life and death

+Kempner was married to Sharon Ludtke.
+He retired from his musical career in 2021, after being diagnosed with dementia, and died at a nursing home in Connecticut on November 29, 2023, at the age of 69.